The Light That Failed: Critical reception

 The Light That Failed was poorly received by critics in the main.
 Jad Adams calls the novel richly revealing even though it was badly reviewed, especially its man-loving and misogynistic undercurrents.
 He calls it "a metaphor for the failing gallantry of 19th-century man confronting the new woman."
 Andrew Lycett, in his biography of Kipling, called it a "grown-up novel by an emotionally immature man."
 It has been variously derided as "sentimental, unstructured, melodramatic, chauvinistic, and implausible."
 Kipling admitted in his autobiography that the novel was a conte (short tale of adventure) and not a built book.
 Lord Birkenhead calls the novel a "rotten apple" among Kipling's other published works.

 George Orwell, in an unsigned review of Rudyard Kipling, by Edward Shanks, says, "Curiously enough, he [Shanks] has a very low opinion of that excellent novel The Light That Failed."

 Adaptations

 A play by George Fleming, starring Johnston Forbes-Robertson, his wife Gertrude Elliott, and Sydney Valentine, was first staged in the West End from February to April 1903 and moved on to Broadway in November, making the story more famous.
-It was made into a 1916 silent film by Pathé, with Robert Edeson and Jose Collins, a 1923 silent film by Famous Players-Lasky, and a 1939 film by Paramount, starring Ronald Colman as Heldar, with Muriel Angelus, Ida Lupino, and Walter Huston.
+It was made into a 1916 silent film by Pathé, with Robert Edeson and José Collins, a 1923 silent film by Famous Players–Lasky, and a 1939 film by Paramount, starring Ronald Colman as Heldar, with Muriel Angelus, Ida Lupino, and Walter Huston.
 It was also adapted for television in the US in 1961 by the Breck Shampoo Company, with Richard Basehart starring as Heldar and Susan Harrison as Maisie.

 The Light That Failed was adapted as a radio play by Sam Dann as part of Himan Brown's CBS Radio Mystery Theater series, and broadcast on 28 February 1977.